NYPL/dgx-blogs/README.md

 ### "error calling API" in logs

-At writing, connecting the app to production refinery prodoces a lot of errors in the logs, which appear to be 404s against this URL:
+At writing, connecting the app to production refinery produces a lot of errors in the logs, which appear to be 404s against this URL:

 https://www.nypl.org/refinery/api/v0.1/node/blog?limit=25&offset=1&filter[_enhanced][uri_relative]=blog%2Fbeta%2F